-Focus and its partner firms depend on a number of key vendors for various accounting, custody, brokerage and trading, software and technology systems and other operational needs.
-Moreover, while Focus and its partner firms perform diligence on its vendors in an effort to ensure they operate in accordance with expectations, to the extent any significant deficiencies are uncovered, there may be few, or no, alternative vendors available.
+Focus and its partner firms depend on a number of key vendors for various accounting, custody, brokerage and trading, software and technology systems and other operational needs ("Key Vendors").
+Moreover, while Focus and its partner firms perform diligence on its Key Vendors in an effort to ensure they operate in accordance with expectations, to the extent any significant deficiencies are uncovered, there may be few, or no, alternative vendors available.
 In addition, Focus or its partner firms may from time to time transfer key contracts from one vendor to another.
 Key contract transfers may be costly and complex, and expose Focus or its partner firms to heightened operational risks.
 Any failure to mitigate such risks could result in reputational harm, as well as financial losses to Focus or its partner firms.
-The failure or inability of Focus or its partner firms to diversify its sources for key services or the failure of any key vendor to fulfill its obligations could have an adverse financial impact on Focus or its partner firms or lead to operational and regulatory issues for partner firms, which could result in reputational harm or legal liability, fines and/or sanctions and may have a material adverse effect on our results of operations or financial condition.